Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that deletes all the files in the current working directory that ends with the character ~
+A script that creates directories welcome/, welcome/to/ and welcom/to/school using only two spaces